Enjoy Whanganui on a Budget

 Location: Anzac Parade, Somme Parade, Putiki Drive and Taupo Quay.

-10. Have a day trip up the Whanganui River Road
+10. Have a Day Trip Up the Whanganui River Road – FREE

 Follow the famous Whanganui River upstream along the Whanganui River Road.
 The trip offers fossils, history, awesome views, lookouts, maraes, a waterfall and entrance to the Whanganui National Park.
-See Whanganui – Guide for Backpackers for more details.
+See 9 Must-Do Stops on the Whanganui River Road for more details.

 Location: The Whanganui River Road is just off State Highway 4 as you leave Upokongaro.